OctopusDeploy/blog/blog/2018-07/octopus-workers.md

 That's pretty much it.
 You setup Workers (as easy as setting up Deployment Targets), group the Workers into Pools (as easy as putting Deployment Target into Environments), and then you point a step at a Pool and Octopus distributes out the work of your deployment process.

-## What, Wait, No.  Now there's Workers and Pools and a Built-in Worker, I don't care, just let me have it back to how it used to be
+## What, Wait, No. I don’t need workers, change it back...

-No worries, we've got you covered.
-We took a hard look at use cases for not using Workers and for transitioning to Workers.
+We took a hard look at use cases for *not* using Workers and for transitioning to Workers.
 We think we got smooth answers for both.

 **If you don't want to use Workers, then it's really simple - just ignore it**.
 If you are an existing Octopus user, your steps won't change, there are no changes to any of your deployment processes, your Octopus experience won't change, even your deployment logs won't change.